 The current methodology is based on a belief that we should primarily be concerned with achieving the investment return targets and adhering to the risk limits as stated in the SIPP.
 Achieving the return target is paramount because, as noted above, funding for the pension plan comes only from two sources - contributions (from plan members and the University) and investment earnings.
-While there is a margin of error for adverse events (i.e. assuming a 3.55% real investment return discount rate for going concern actuarial valuation assumption purposes versus the target real investment return of 4.0% over 10 years in the SIPP, both net of investment fees and expenses), it is still very important that actual investment returns meet the investment return target over the long-term, to sustain the pension plan over the long-run.
+While there is a margin of error for adverse events (i.e. assuming a 3.60% real investment return discount rate for going concern actuarial valuation assumption purposes versus the target real investment return of 4.0% over 10 years in the SIPP, both net of investment fees and expenses, and the funding of an explicit Provision for Adverse

+Deviation (PfAD)), it is still very important that actual investment returns meet the investment return target over the long-term, to sustain the pension plan over the long-run.